 I have literally sat in Mark Hyman’s bed–it was a long time ago.
 Back then, he was my college housemate and friend–a doe-eyed, gentle and sensitive spiritual seeker pursuing Asian Studies.
 Such interest and the influence of another housemate–a nutrition graduate student-led him to both medical school and the study of Chinese medicine.
 Today, he is one of the leading voices in the field of alternative medicine.
 Not only is he a deeply caring physician, but he is also a prolific writer and a leading proponent regarding the creation of a new health care paradigm.

-Mark’s practice of medicine involves a whole systems approach described by a model called Functional Medicine, which of course includes nutrition and lifestyle support.
+Mark’s practice of medicine involves a whole systems approach described by a model called Functional Medicine, which includes nutrition and lifestyle support.
 Approaching health from this point of view and really understanding that food is medicine, changes the conversation I have with my clients every day.
 Presenting health care from this angle is challenging in the climate that defines our practice of medicine.
 We are programmed to be patients, essentially dependent on a pharmaceutical-based promise of healing.
 Though it is endemic on all levels, this thinking is especially entrenched in the low-income communities like the one where I serve, because options are not available and the stressors are exacerbated.

 Every day I hear the pain and strain of being stuck in this prescribed role.
 People limp into my office with plastic bags filled with myriad medications.
 In spite of this, they still ache, they are often depressed, and they feel helpless and confused.
 But, I see the fire in their eyes and the longing in their souls as they suggest that they do not want to take an additional pill.
 Acknowledging that, I can remind them that they are capable of being an active participant in their own care and feeding.
 This is the consciousness shift that is happening through the work of people like Mark.